qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   You can:

-  * :guilabel:`Force point inside polygon`
+  * :guilabel:`Force placement of markers inside polygons`
-  * :guilabel:`Draw point on every part of multi-part feature` or place the point only on its biggest part
+  * :guilabel:`Draw markers on every part of multi-part features` or place the point only on its biggest part
   * display the marker symbol(s) in whole or in part, keeping parts overlapping the current feature geometry (:guilabel:`Clip markers to polygon boundary`)